mkdocstrings/mkdocstrings/docs/troubleshooting.md

 It shows that it's probably a cross-reference, not a direct link.
 It's probably written like `[Section](pytkdocs.parsers.docstrings.Section)` in the docs, when it should be `[Section][pytkdocs.parsers.docstrings.Section]`.

+## Nothing is rendered at all

+Python?

+- "No": we only support Python right now.
+- "Yes": is your package available in the Python path?
+  If not, install it in your current virtualenv and try again.
+  Make sure you don't have an old version of your package installed, shadowing your source code.

+## Some objects are not rendered (they do not appear in the generated docs)

+- Make sure the configuration options of the handler for both selection and rendering are correct.
+  Check the documentation for [Handlers](/handlers/overview) to see the available options for each handler.
+- Also make sure your documentation in your source code is formatted correctly.
+  For Python code, check the [docstring format](/handlers/python/#docstring-format) page.
+- Check the output of the `mkdocs` command, and re-run it with `-v` if necessary.
+  Warnings should appear, showing errors that happened during collection.

+## The generated documentation does not look good

+Are you using the Material theme?

+- "No": We do not support any other theme yet.
+  Check the [bugtracker][bugtracker] to see if there is a feature request asking to support your theme.
+If you find one, vote with a thumbs up.
+If not, you can open a ticket.
+- "Yes": Please open an ticket on the [bugtracker][bugtracker] with a detailed explanation and screenshots of the bad-looking parts.

 ## WindowsPath object is not iterable